 Mediterranean cruises come in two flavors: Eastern Mediterranean and Western Mediterranean.
 Think of the toe of the Italian “boot” as the dividing line.
 On one side are Western Mediterranean itineraries, which cover Spain, France, the west coast of Italy (including Sicily) and occasionally Tunisia.
 On the other side are Eastern Mediterranean itineraries, which visit the Adriatic Coast, Greek Isles, Turkey, Egypt, the Holy Lands and Cyprus.

 Check out our Avid Cruiser videos featuring Mediterranean ports of call by using the player above.
-Note that there are eight videos in the player so sit back and relax.
+Note that there are more than 20 videos in the player so sit back and relax.